waitingonalice/CV/README.md

 - 👋 Hi, I’m Wilson Sie
 - 👀 I’m interested in anything tech!
 - 🌱 I’m currently pursuing a degree in B.S.
 Computing and Information Systems
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Full stack projects
 - 📫 How to reach me @ wilsonsie97@gmail.com

 <!---